 Compensation: What you can claim

-- Pain, suffering, and emotional distress
+- Pain, suffering and emotional distress

 - Loss of income during recovery

-- Medical expenses and rehabilitation
+- Medical expenses and rehabilitation costs

-- Long-term care or treatment costs
+- Long-term care or treatment expenses

 Why choose Claim Time Solicitors?